-Looking to the future, significant potential exists with the redevelopment of Ontario Place and a physical connection of the two sites through an expanded land bridge over Lake Shore Boulevard.
+Looking to the future, significant potential exists with the redevelopment of Ontario Place and aphysical connection of the two sites through an expanded land bridge over Lake Shore Boulevard.
 The future growth of Spring and Summer programming, and overall visitation at Exhibition Place, is tied to waterfront access.
-The ultimate aim would be the development of a cooperative long term planning approach for these two sites which form a dominant land mass in the area with 347 acres of publicly owned lands.
+The ultimate aim would be the development of a joint long-term plan for these two sites which form a dominant precinct in the area with 347 acres of publicly owned lands.

 Transit access is a key component to any growth at Exhibition Place.
-The current enhancements to the GO station on the northern border of the site will improve the service experience, although a larger consideration relates to the future Metrolinx rail plans which will increase frequencies, in connecting Exhibition Place to communities further afield.
-The TTC has recently improved streetcar access from Union Station, a key factor in further developing the meetings and events business at the Enercare and Beanfield Centres.
+The current enhancements to the GO station on the northern border will improve the service experience, although a larger consideration relates to the future Metrolinx rail plans which will increase frequencies, in connecting Exhibition Place to communities further afield.
+The TTC has recently improved streetcar access from Union Station, a key factor in further developing the meetings and events business at the Enercare and Beanfield facilities.